• Skip to primary navigation

 • silken tofu—firm tofu works too but silken is best for texture

-• ⅓ cup nutritional yeast—gives it a little cheesy flavor
+• 1/3 cup nutritional yeast—gives it a little cheesy flavor

-• 3 tablespoon lemon juice—lime works too
+• 3 tbsp lemon juice—lime works too

 Pasta: